Scots Musical Museum

+The earliest issues of the ‘Museum’ did not identify the songs that were by Burns as in 1787 his fame had yet to imbed itself, however in later issues his name was appended to his contributions in the index and the text often had the declaration "Written for this Work by Robert Burns."
+Therefore the fewer songs ascribed to Burns in an issue, the earlier the issue.

+The 'Museum' was issued totally uncut, in plain boards and without any lettering.
+The earliest version of the title-page does not have a border around the vignette.
+Later versions have a border and a thistle design is present at the top and bottom.

 The collection became popular internationally, and songs and tunes were arranged by composers such as Joseph Haydn and Ludwig van Beethoven.
 Burns collaborated with George Thomson in A Select Collection of Original Scottish Airs, published from 1793 to 1818, which adapted Scottish folk-songs with "classical" arrangements.
 While this brought songs to new audiences, many of the songs and tunes continued in the folk tradition, both in Scotland and America.

 The American collector John Gribbel was at one time in possession of Robert Burns's Interleaved Scots Musical Museum, the first four volumes of Johnson's "Scots Musical Museum" interleaved with some 140 pages of Robert Burns's explanatory notes on the 184 songs that he contributed.
 These volumes had long been in the possession of the Riddell family of Friars Carse in Nithsdale.
 These notes have provided many insights into the authorship and editing of the songs he contributed.